-On May 24, 2012 we were crossing back to Ft.
-Lauderdale from Gun Cay.
-For the first 47 miles the seas were as forecasted, 2'-4' plus rollers before the stream and 4'-6' in the stream with the wind out of the south southeast at 10-12 knots.
-I noticed a storm moving slowly north from Miami on my Sirius weather screen, but was not concerned about it because the colors were almost completely greens with only a hint of yellow, no oranges or reds.
+On May 24, we were taking RISKY BUSINESS back to Ft.
+Lauderdale across from Gun Cay.
+For the first 47 miles the seas were as forecasted, 2'-4' plus rollers before the stream, and 4'-6' in the stream, with the wind out of the SSE at 10-12 knots.
+We noticed a storm moving slowly north from Miami on the Sirius weather screen, but were not concerned about it, because the colors were almost completely greens with only a hint of yellow, no oranges or reds.
 We had experienced several days of light rain and moderate wind in the green colored areas over the previous week.

-When we got about 12 nm out the wind shifted more to the southeast and the waves began to increase.
-Sirius still did not show sever storm conditions.
-We were close to exiting the stream and I attributed the higher waves to that because the current often is faster close to the western side.
-The waves were coming astern so I altered course and adjusted cruise speed to minimize the rolling action anticipating I would soon be in calmer water out of the stream.
-I was wrong.
+When we got about 12nm out, the wind shifted more to the SE and the waves began to increase.
+Sirius still did not show severe storm conditions.
+We were close to exiting the stream, and we attributed the higher waves to that, because the current often is faster close to the western side.
+The waves were coming astern, so we altered course and adjusted cruise speed to minimize the rolling action anticipating we would soon be in calmer water out of the stream.
+We were wrong!
 Very quickly the waves increased to 8'.
-I turned into the wind and for the next hour and twenty minutes I was bow into 12' seas with waves every 8-10 seconds.
-Periodically I experienced back to back 12 footers with a deeper trough behind the second wave.
+We turned into the wind and for the next hour and twenty minutes we were bow into 12' seas with waves every 8-10 seconds.
+Periodically, we experienced back-to-back 12 footers, with a deeper trough behind the second wave.
 Water came thru the anchor pockets and over the bow.
-It was difficult to hold my heading in the face of these waves.
+It was difficult to hold the heading in the face of these waves.

-Finally I got to the edge of the storm where the waves subsided to 6'-8' and were more widely spaced.
-As they settled to 6', I was able to turn back to a heading for the Ft.
+Finally, we got to the edge of the storm where the waves subsided to 6'-8' and were more widely spaced.
+As they settled to 6', we were able to turn back to a heading for the Ft.
 Lauderdale outer buoy.
-It took another hour and twenty minutes to get inside they jetties and we had 6 footers with an occasional 8 footer all the way in.
-I was very glad to have the engine power I needed to enable me to throttle up when necessary to minimize the effect of the wave action and to hold course.
+It took another hour and twenty minutes to get inside the jetties, with 6-footers and an occasional 8-footer all the way in.
+We were very glad to have the engine power we needed to enable us to throttle up when necessary, to minimize the effect of the wave action and to hold course.

-Through this episode the only damage Risky Business experienced was to a wing door on the starboard side.
-At one point we took water over the starboard rail that slammed that door shut and the weight of the water bowed the door and split open the fiberglass jacket.
-I have been thru the engine room and the below decks areas, and the only other evidence I have found of the rigors of this storm was a few broken snap ties that were easily replaced.
-At this point all equipment and systems appear to be functioning normally.
+Through this episode, the only damage RISKY BUSINESS experienced was to a wing door on the starboard side.
+At one point, we took water over the starboard rail that slammed that door shut and the weight of the water bowed the door and split open the fiberglass jacket.
+We went through the engine room and the below decks areas, and the only other evidence we found of the rigors of this storm was a few broken snap ties that were easily replaced.
+All equipment and systems appeared to be functioning normally.

-Again, thank you for building a seaworthy boat.
-I never expected to test it in such difficult seas, but it is comforting to know that it can take that and more if need be.
+Again, thank you to Outer Reef Yachts for building such a seaworthy boat!
+We never expected to test it in such difficult seas, but it is comforting to know that it can take that and more if need be.